joachimesque/paper-globe/README.md

 The template source files (`*.afdesign`) are shared under a [CC By-NC-SA license](https://creativecommons.org/licenses/by-nc/4.0/).

-**Important**: a template generated through this tool can not be used for commercial purposes.
+**Important**: a template generated through this tool **can not be used for commercial purposes**.
 If you want to use this tool, or templates generated through this tool for educative/academic purposes, you are most welcome to do it.
 The template is absolutely free to use, and should always stay free.

 As mentioned on the templates, GeoGrafia’s globes are cheap and neat, you should really consider buying one if available.